ErpNetDocs/webclient/introduction/how-to/advanced-filter.md

 • Pinned – a pin – always active, when you pin a common filter or when it is added through the Customize panel section;

 • Locked – a locker – when you lock a common or pinned filter.
-It is always active and accessible only by admins.
+It is always active and accessible for edit only by admins.

 ## Colours
 A contour filter icon denotes lack of value.
 A solid colour filter icon denotes presence of value.